a living room affordable hotels and guesthouses in Dublin

 5. The Harding Hotel

-The 2-star hotel is small, with 52 basic rooms that are clean and surprisingly large.
+This 3-star hotel is small, with 52 rooms that are clean and surprisingly large.
 All rooms come with a private bathroom and are equipped with the usual phone, TV, and free Wifi.
 You’ll also find a refrigerator in each room.

 The exterior of The Harding Hotel in Dublin.
 Photo: Creative Commons.